Ellie-Ungar/BioInfoP2/README.md

 Overall, our challenge was to create a piece of software that biologists can use to match DNA sequences from different people or different organisms.

 ## Analysis of Our Solution
+The time complexity of our algorithms are as follows :
+Where;
+N is the first/longest string
+M is the second/shortest string

+Divide and conquer is slow and inefficient.
+But it will return a correct solution.
+O(n^2)

+Smith Waterman - O (n * m)
+Runs slower than Greedy but faster than all other algorithms we have.
+It will also give a optimal output.
+When balancing speed and correctness Smith Waterman is the recommended solution.

+Brute force - always correct output.
+However it’s slow and during testing of long strings we would run out of memory.
+O(n^2)

+Greedy - Really fast but can and will give the wrong output.
+In our implementation it takes the first match it can finds and assumes that is the correct output.
+O(n * m)

 ## Test Files Illustrating Our Solution